wakeboardhq/wakeboardhq.github.io/README.md

 #### Degree centrality — the number of social ties a node has in a social network
 #### Closeness centrality — the distance of a node to all other nodes in a social network
 #### Betweenness centrality —the number of shortest paths between any two nodes that go through a given node
-#### Eccentricity—the distance between a node and its farthest node in a socialnetwork
+#### Eccentricity — the distance between a node and its farthest node in a social network

 Details of the files are given below.